 The main goal of most public pension reforms implemented in many countries over the last decades has been to improve government finances in the long run.
 They are a policy response to population ageing, which will increase problems of fiscal sustainability of welfare states.
 Most pension reforms have been designed to strengthen government finances by encouraging employment, and thereby tax revenues, in order to mitigate unpopular benefit cuts.
-1 In particular, a key objective has been to increase the effective retirement age.
+In particular, a key objective has been to increase the effective retirement age.
 At the same time, the reforms have typically tried to maintain much of the redistributive effects built into the former public pension systems.
 These goals and concerns also characterize the Norwegian pension reform implemented in 2011.
 The purpose of this paper is to assess as realistically as possible to what extent the Norwegian reform is likely to improve government finances in the long run.

 A long run perspective on the fiscal reform effects is particularly relevant for Norway, because the government finances look impressively solid in a short and medium-term perspective, as opposed to most other OECD economies.
 This reflects the fiscal rule implemented in 2001, which implies that the large government petroleum revenues are saved in a sovereign wealth fund.
 The fund assets passed 2.3 times GDP by the end of 2014.
-However, the projections in this paper show that also Norway faces severe fiscal sustainability problems in the long run, since ageing combined with prolongation of the present welfare schemes implies that government expenditures will outgrow the tax bases after 2025.2 At the same time, the solid government finances have allowed Norway to emphasize the long run properties of the new public pension system to a stronger degree than countries already struggling with strained government finances.
+However, the projections in this paper show that also Norway faces severe fiscal sustainability problems in the long run, since ageing combined with prolongation of the present welfare schemes implies that government finances have allowed Norway to emphasize the long run properties of the new public pension system to a stronger degree than countries already struggling with strained government finances.